There are some high stakes for Saturday's slate

 Rick Barnes has a Final Four-level squad in Knoxville.
 But Hardaway has already emerged as a force in his first season at Memphis.
 Securing a commitment from James Wiseman, the top prospect in the 2019 class on ESPN.com and locking up a top-10 incoming class gave Hardaway an A-plus for the 2018-19 season before it really started.

 For Hardaway and Memphis, this year is just the happy hour before the main event next season.
 But what if he wins Saturday?
 Hardaway would only enhance his position among the nation's top prep talent.
 Few scenarios, on paper, support that scenario.
-Maybe the Tigers make 46 percent of their 3-pointers the way they did against UAB on Saturday.
+Maybe the Tigers make 46 percent of their 3-pointers the way they did against UAB last Saturday.
 Maybe Kyvon Davenport and Jeremiah Martin combine to score 60 points or more.

 All unlikely outcomes against a Tennessee team that's playing top-15 defense, to be sure.
 But expect the Vols to face all the pressure in this matchup.
 They're the team coming off last weekend's stunner.
 They're the team suddenly attached to national title buzz.
 And they're the targets, a new position for a program that was picked to finish at the bottom of the SEC last season before its run to a conference title.